Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/final_report.md

 More in that section: So here's where things get... weird.
 I really wanted to find informative features, I really wouldn't be able to do much of this project without it.
 Because there were only two targets for the classifier, for some reason, the coefficients ended up merging together as one array.
 I found a code online, that was based off of the print_top function but for cases like mine that I only had two target, and I tried it, but as I note in the notebook, it seemed *not right*.
 So, in my desperation, I ended up adding an extra row in the conv_speeches dataframe that had a neutral affiliation, with only a "." as the text.
 This ended up giving me the most informative features for both R and D, though because of this, I wonder if they became more polarizing due to the added neutrality.
 I figured, though, since the accuracy was so high, that there had to be some truth to the fact that the informative features were so different and dividing, and it ended up making sense with my hypothesis, so I let it be.
 Thinking about it now, I could have changed the affiliation of the speakers that were considerably more *moderate* in their stances, so I wonder how that would have changed things.
 #### Debate Analysis
+The debate analysis notebook can be found [here on github](https://github.com/Data-Science-for-Linguists-2021/PoliticalRhetoric-analysis/blob/main/analysis_notebooks/debate_analysis.ipynb) as well as hopefully nbviewer when the \#503 error lets up.

 So for the debates, I imported the ONLY D AND R vp debate csv and pres debate csv, the ALL SPEAKERS vp debate csv and pres debate csv, and then concatenated both csvs into all debates and all FULL debates.

 So, I also tried logistic regression here with the thought that sentences length and other \~meta\~ data would be informative.
 Basically, I wanted to know if there was something to be said for candidates who interrupted more or used longer sentences.
 (Organizational).
 This was a flop and, like the speech analysis, didn't actually mean much.
 I started with the pres debate (ONLY D AND R), but after seeing the result, I'll be honest, I figured that that would be the general result for the rest.